-FIGURE 4 Visualizing what is invisible: a simple way to visualize electric fields as space with a structure, using computer graphics and using seeds in oil.
+Exploring visualizations of fields, we note that we can visualize electric fields either as electric field is space with a structure.
 Top: the field around a point or spherical charge; second row: two or three charges of different signs; third row: two charges of the same sign; bottom: a charge in an external field E, and the field between two plates.
 The charge will feel a force F directed along the so-called electric field lines; the density of the lines gives the intensity of the field and thus the strength of the force (© MIT, Eli Sidman, MIT).